What you need to bring to University

 - driving licence, valid passport, for UK students: a PASS accredited card such as YoungScot, or for EU students: a national identity card

-- your Certificate of Acceptance of Studies (CAS) statement (this shows the pre-payments you have made towards tuition fees / accommodation)
+- your Confirmation of Acceptance for Studies (CAS) statement (this shows the pre-payments you have made towards tuition fees / accommodation)

 - documents listed on your CAS - these are under the heading "documents used to assess academic ability"